How Can I Save Money On My Divorce?

 Divorce doesn’t have to be expensive.
 Working exclusively with a lawyer isn’t your only option; there is a range of more affordable experts and services available to help you throughout the process.

 Certified divorce coaches will walk you through everything from finances to parenting plans, so it’s best to start looking for one before you separate (that said, most divorce coaches will work with you at any stage of the process).
 Each coach has a different fee structure and rates vary widely.
 Some charge hourly or offer specific packages.
-For example, Cindy Stippard, a CDC based in British Columbia, charges a flat fee that ranges from $2,000 to $6,000 for three to 12 months of service, depending on the level of support needed and where the client is in the process.
+For example, Cindy Stibbard, a CDC based in British Columbia, charges a flat fee that ranges from $2,000 to $6,000 for three to 12 months of service, depending on the level of support needed and where the client is in the process.

 LegalShield, available in B.C., Alberta, Saskatchewan, Manitoba and Ontario, is a company that links members to a roster of law firms for a low monthly fee.
 Its legal partners can help you with anything from document reviews to representation.
 You need to be a member for 90 days before you can access legal services for an uncontested separation, divorce or civil annulment, and your net material assets must be less than $500,000.